rcybulski1122012/django_blog/README.md

 # Django Blog
 Simple blog app created with Django.
-The main purpose of this project was to consolidate knowledge about Django and learn something about Bootstrap, JavaScript, Redis and PostgreSQL.
+The main reason, why I created it, was to consolidate knowledge about Django and learn something about Bootstrap, JavaScript, Redis and PostgreSQL.

 [Live version](https://rcybulski.herokuapp.com/)
 Login: **code_review_123**